 La Clinica Celebrates Over 45 Years of Service

-La Clínica was born of the efforts put forth by a group of UC Berkeley students in 1971, and has been providing health care services to the communities of the East Bay ever since.
-The aforementioned students, aware of the gap in health care for lowerincome populations, held a conviction: that every person deserves access to high-quality, culturally appropriate health care, regardless of their ability to pay.
+La Clínica was born of the efforts put forth by a group of UC Berkeley students in 1977, and has been providing health care services to the communities of the East Bay ever since.
+The aforementioned students, aware of the gap in health care for lower-income populations, held a conviction: that every person deserves access to high-quality, culturally appropriate health care, regardless of their ability to pay.
 Influenced by the philosophies of Martin Luther King and Cesar Chavez, these students and several community members worked feverishly to create a community-based clinic.
 They took action and established a storefront clinic in East Oakland.
 They called it, ‘La Clínica de La Raza.’

 When La Clínica began in 1971, it was a small clinical operation with only a couple hundred patients.
 The staff was minimal, but the community chipped in to help the young organization in whatever way it could.